Oregon Inlet from the South Spit.

 Follow W. Martin Street in Kill Devil Hills until it becomes a dirt road, which is Old Nags Head Woods Road.
 In about 300 yard there will be a dirt road on the right with a bar across it.
 That’s the trailhead.

 Follow the road up the hill and down again until it reaches a T. Turn right and follow the trail.
-The trail is not part of the official Nags Head Woods Trail Guide buts fairly easy to follow.
+The trail is not part of the official Nags Head Woods Trail Guide but it is fairly easy to follow.

 After about a mile passing through a beautiful hardwood forest and marsh, the trail begins a fairly steep ascent.
 Suddenly, with no warning, trees give way to glistening almost white sand.
 That’s Run Hill.